-Criterion new GUIDANCE 6.1 The non-discriminatory requirements are applied to all workers, regardless of contractual status.
-Examples of compliance can be appropriate documentation (e.g. job advertisements, job descriptions, appraisals, etc.), and/or information obtained via interviews with relevant stakeholders such as affected groups which may include women, local communities, foreign workers migrant workers, etc. Notwithstanding national legislation and regulation, medical conditions should not be used in a discriminatory way.
+Criterion (new) Guidance 6.1 The non-discriminatory requirements are applied to all workers, regardless of contractual status.
+Examples of compliance can be appropriate documentation (e.g. job advertisements, job descriptions, appraisals, etc.), and/or information obtained via interviews with relevant stakeholders such as affected groups which may include women, local communities, foreign workers, migrant workers, etc. Notwithstanding national legislation and regulation, medical conditions should not be used in a discriminatory way.
 The grievance procedures detailed in Criterion 4.2 apply.
 Positive discrimination to provide employment and benefits to specific communities is acceptable as part of negotiated agreements.
 Examples of evidence for Indicator 6.1.2 could include contract between employer and agency; contract between worker and agency; clear company policy and recruitment procedures; confirmation by workers and agency that no recruitment fees are charged.
 Foreign and migrant workers should not pay anything that a local worker is not required to pay, unless mandated by law.
 A worker should not be selected for the job on the basis of their capacity to pay.

-6.2 Elements in the calculation of a decent standard of living should include food, water, housing, education, healthcare, transport, clothing and other essential needs, including provision for unexpected effects, in accordance with the GLWC methodology.
+Criterion (new) Guidance Elements in the calculation of a decent standard of living should include food, water, housing, education, healthcare, 6.2 transport, clothing and other essential needs, including provision for unexpected effects, in accordance with the GLWC methodology.
 The list of essential needs (that will be considered for the non-food, non-housing element), and the costs/values associated with these elements, will be provided by the RSPO.
-Where a GLWC living wage standard, or one that fulfils the basic requirements of the RSPO-endorsed living wage methodology, has been established in the country or region of operation, this should be used as benchmark.
+Where a GLWC living wage standard, or one that fulfils the basic requirements of the RSPO-endorsed living wage methodology, has been established in the country or region of operation, this should be used as a benchmark.
 Where there are industry-established benchmarks of living wage, these can be used as a basis, as long as the elements of the DLW definition or their equivalencies have been considered.

-For countries where no living wage standard is established, the RSPO-endorsed benchmark should be followed, until such time that a GLWC-developed benchmark for the country is in place (see procedural note in Indicator 6.2.6).
+For countries where no living wage standard is established, the RSPO-endorsed benchmark should be followed, until such time that a GLWC-developed benchmark for the country is in place (see Procedural Note in Indicator 6.2.6).
 A written policy, committing to payment of a living wage should be in place.

-The implementation plan should have specific targets, and a phased-implementation process should be in place, including the following:
+The implementation plan should have specific targets, and a phased-implementation process should be in place, including the following: • An assessment is conducted to determine prevailing wages and in-kind benefits already being provided to workers